damogranlabs/VS-Code-STM32-IDE/README_DETAILS.md

 * **How do I compile specific file?**
   Run 'Compile' task.
 Currently only C source files are supported by this task (assembler flags are not added to compile command).

+* **Can I add custom compiler flags/switches?**
+  Yes. 'user_cFlags' and 'user_asmFlags' fields in 'c_cpp_properties.json' fields are meant for this purpose and are added to new 'Makefile' once *Update workspace* task is executed.

 * **Where can I see when the workspace files were updated the last time?**
   *Version* and *last run timestamp* are updated on every run of 'update.py' script and can be seen in 'Makefile' and 'buildData.json'.